hernantz/blog/content/introducing-pak.md

 `pak update <package-name==version>` updates only the package name, updating also the lock file

+`pak taste <package-name>` one off shell with the package installed

 `pak search <package-name>` search

 `pak gc` removes all unreachable packages from the store.